-FOR 2020, AS PART OF COVID-19 REGULATIONS: Climbers will need to self drive until further notice.
+FOR SUMMER 2021, AS PART OF COVID-19 REGULATIONS: Climbers will need to self drive until further notice.
 Further information will be sent upon sign up.

 You should arrive in Seattle the day before your course begins and depart the day after your course ends.
 If you are flying into Seattle, SeaTac is the closest airport to our office.
 You are responsible for transportation between the airport and your hotel.

 Getting from the Airport to the Office and Vicinity